 Venice in the late 13th Century was predominantly made up of wooden structures.
 The glass making factories often caught fire.
 In fear of the city burning down, the Venetian Republic ordered glass makers to move their foundries to the Island of Murano.
 This isolated the master glassblowers, which prevented them sharing their valuable glassmaking secrets.
 Then consequences for divulging glassblowing secrets included death.

 The ending of the middle ages and the beginning of the Renaissance is marked by the invention of, ‘Cristallo’ the creation of clear crystal objects.
 In 1450, Angelo Barovier discovered how to remove the impurities from soda ash that causes discolouration in glass.
 Cristallo was almost transparent and considered the finest glass in the world.

 Murano Glass and the Renaissance

 Glass was a valuable commodity, where by only the wealthy were privy to and only in small sizes.
 Glass was one of the Renaissance World’s most sought-after treasures.
 During these times Murano glassmakers were considered, royalty and carried status.
 They were immune from prosecution, with their daughters allowed the privilege of marrying into Venice’s blue-blooded families.
 Their children would then become noble.

 “Good tools are nice, but good hands are better,” is an old Murano saying that reinforces the idea that the glassmakers of Murano rely on their skills instead of any advantage caused by special tools.
 “Tools of the Glassmaker”.
 Corning Museum of Glass.
 Retrieved 2018-09-30

 Many of the glass blown techniques, processes and unique colours used today are attributable to that of past Murano glass masters.

 Throughout the years Venetian/ Murano glassmakers have endeavoured for beauty with their glass.
 Their secret recipe books for glass making are handed down through the generations.
 What sets Murano glassmakers apart is their expertise during the hot modelling of glass.
 They are able to blow very thin, airy forms.
 With only a few simple tools these forms are then delicately shaped.

 Murano Glass Materials and Hot Work

 Here we have a selection of materials and techniques during the hot work stages.

 Aventurina is small shining copper crystals within the glass.
-It is also know as Goldstone glass.
+It is also known as Goldstone glass.